Fast adoption

 Calendar views and reports make it easier to spot missing time, uneven workloads, and messy entries while the week is still easy to fix.

-Timer and manual entry
+Time tracking and manual entry

 Timen keeps live tracking and manual entry close together, so the team can log honestly without feeling punished for one missed click.